sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 use "favorites" (without the "u") as an acceptable alias.

-The last part is a URL-encoded string that must match an item in your favorites list.
+The last part is a URL-encoded string that must match an item in your favourites list.
 (Although you have to URL-encode it in your m3u, it's already been URL-decoded by the time it gets to these scripts.)
 Here."match" means it's either a complete or substring match done case insensitively.
 For example, "Foo%20Bar" would match a favorite channel with the label "My foo barlicious Channel".
-In the case of multiple matches in your favorites list, you don't really have much control over which one will be selected, so be as specific as possible.
-In the unlikely event that you have actual ambiguities in your favorites list, use the kodi favorites context menu to rename some of them to ensure uniqueness.
+In the case of multiple matches in your favourites list, you don't really have much control over which one will be selected, so be as specific as possible.
+In the unlikely event that you have actual ambiguities in your favourites list, use the kodi favourites context menu to rename some of them to ensure uniqueness.

-How do you know what the label is for a favorites item?
+How do you know what the label is for a favourites item?
 It's not necessarily the same as whatever text appears in the logo or thumbnail.
 However, in the "WideList" view, it will be the same as the text displayed beside the logo or thumbnail.
 You can look in the